Our Permanent Residents

 Meet Nevvie (Female), Wakko (Male), Yakko (Male), Norbert (Male) and Dot (Female)

 Nevvie & Newton were found abandoned.
-Wakko, Yakko, and Dot came when their owner was struggling with their care.
-All of their ages are unknown due to this, and their care needs; they will stay at the rescue.
+Wakko, Yakko, and Dot came when their owner was struggling to care for them.
+Due to either age or care needs they will remain at the rescue.

 Corn Snake

 Meet Angus Noodle McStrike.
-Angus came when his previous owner became ill and could no longer provide time for his care.
+Angus came when his previous owner became ill and could no longer provide him with the time he needed.
 The previous owner had also rehomed Angus, so his age is unknown.
 Angus had a few behaviour issues, but with time, he has improved.
-However, due to his unknown age and care needs, he will stay at the rescue.

 Scaleless Bearded Dragon